-Initial U.S. Approval: 1994 WARNING: SERIOUS SKIN RASHES See full prescribing information for complete boxed warning.
+WARNING: SERIOUS SKIN RASHES See full prescribing information for complete boxed warning.

-Cases of life-threatening serious rashes, including Stevens-Johnson syndrome and toxic epidermal necrolysis, and/or rash-related death have been caused by lamotrigin The rate of serious rash is greater in pediatric patients than in adults.
-Additional factors that may increase the risk of rash pilepsy-adjunctive therapy in patients aged 2 years and older: generalized seizures of Lennox-Gastaut syndrome.
-(1.1)
+• Cases of life-threatening serious rashes, including Stevens-Johnson syndrome and toxic epidermal necrolysis, and/or rash-related death have been caused by lamotrigine The rate of serious rash is greater in pediatric patients than in adults.
+Additional factors that may increase the risk of rash risk for serious arrhythmias and/or death for that patient.
+(5.4)